site search by freefind |

 The Deductive Method is where you already have an idea or belief of what the Bible teaches.
 You then take your theory to the Scripture to try and prove it.
 You search for what Scripture teaches in relation to your currently-held view.

 This is the method the Bereans [from the Scripture last week - Acts 17:11] used.
 Paul had taught them something.
 They then took that teaching to the Scriptures to see if it was true or not.
-They began with a point-of-view and then with an open mind and heart checked it out.
+They began with a point of view and then, with an open mind and heart, checked it out.
 Was it right or not?

 The second approach is called the Inductive Method.
 As you might guess, it is the opposite of the Deductive Method.
-In the Inductive Method you try to clear your mind as much as possible from preconceived ideas and theories.
+In the Inductive Method, you try to clear your mind as much as possible from preconceived ideas and theories.
 You do not take a theory to Scripture to test it.
 Instead, you start with the Scripture.
 You mediate on it, perhaps memorize it, look at it from every angle.
 Your objective is to allow the Scripture itself to tell you what it means.
-You do not start by thinking you know what it means, instead you allow it to speak to you.
+You do not start by thinking you know what it means; instead, you allow it to speak to you.

 Read 1 Cor 8:1.
 Knowledge needs to come with a humble, teachable spirit.
 Pride is the spiritual silent killer.
-It creeps up and takes us down if we are not constantly on the look out for it.
+It creeps up and takes us down if we are not constantly on the lookout for it.

 Read 1 John 4:1, 1 Thess.
 5:21.
-Everything needs to be tested to see if it is truly from God.
+Everything needs to be tested to see if it is genuinely from God.
 Christianity has no “secret” revelations.
 We bring everything into the Light.
 If we come up with a revelation that no one in orthodox Christianity has seen in the last 2,000 years, we need to be suspicious.
 It may be new to us, but someone else who has studied the Word of God has probably seen it as well.

 Reference Works Used In This Course: